 Because the man wrote only in Dutch, his ideas and the information he gathered are not easily accessible for many people.
-Besides, his politics years are massively over lighted in all information that you find on him.
-Also, because his theory is quite unique and because the waterfall of information is unique, I have been writing about Franz Farwerck for many years in English so more people can learn a bit about the man and his theories.
+Besides, his political years are massively overexposed in all information that you find on him.
+Also, because his theory is quite unique and because the waterfall of information is unique, I have been writing about Franz Farwerck for many years.
+In English so that more people can learn a bit about the man and his theories.
 I used to write on my main website, but have also published in other places (online and in print).
 I keep running into new information, so I started an ever growing biography in 2015.

 Because I also started to write texts that were not strictly biographical and this became too much to weave through the rest of my website, I decided to make a separate Farwerck website in the summer of 2019.
 This way it became easier to present the information.

 To write this website I try to read as much of the man as possible.
 Much of what he wrote is hard to find and I keeping finding new places where he published.
 (I assume I’ll have found most of it by now, but there are still publications that I know of, but which I don’t possess yet.)
 This made a list with publications which was getting much bigger than any bibliography of Farwerck that I know, so there is also a bibliography here.
 Also I have been combing through newspaper archives, the world wide web and other sources of information.
 The result is the most extensive biography available so far (as far as I know), but still very limited.
 There just is not a whole lot of information of the man.